 I landed at Triton BayThe day before, on 8 March, the day before, the

 Triton Bay is where I put a small red circle on the map below:

-Presumably, then, right after my very first dive of the day, pile up during the surface interval!
+Probably, therefore, right after my very first dive of the day, right during the surface interval!

 A strange halo around the sun